andysandford/sm64-livesplit-autosplitter/README.md

 # Description
 * Splits on fadeout
+* Supports Project64 1.6 and Mupen64Plus
 * Aims to support all common split options.
-If something is missing please let me know.
+If something is missing please let me (AndySandford) know.

+# You should also check out [aglab2's autosplitter](https://github.com/aglab2/LiveSplitAutoSplitters)
+It might have some features that this splitter does not.

 # How to use:
 Download the file called [`LiveSplit.SM64.asl`](https://github.com/andysandford/sm64-livesplit-autosplitter/releases/download/v1/LiveSplit.SM64.asl).
 Edit your LiveSplit layout and add the `Scriptable Auto Splitter` component.